Public Shelter Information

 • Shelters will be open 24/7 when in use.
 Nobody will be turned away.
 Stay safe when traveling to a shelter.

-• For a MAP of emergency shelters, go to HCFL Gov dot net slash Stay Safe, click on Storm Safety Information, then click “Find My Evacuation Zone”, then again click Find My Evacuation Zone.
-You can type in any Hillsborough County address and find the nearest shelters.
+• For a MAP of emergency shelters, go to HCFL dot gov slash residents slash Stay hyphen Safe (https://hcfl.gov/residents/stay-safe).
+Click on Evacuation Shelters.
+On the map, you can type in any Hillsborough County address and find the nearest shelters.
 Or, I can advise you of the nearest sheltering options.
-(Provide caller with location of open shelters nearest to them.
-This map is also called the Hurricane Evacuation Assessment Tool “HEAT” map for short.)
+(Provide the caller with the location of open shelters nearest to them.)

 What to Take